 The coop did cost a little more than I budgeted for.
 I had a $500 start, but honestly probably hit closer to $1,000 after all was said and done, including modifications.
 I also took my time building it.
 Probably two months in all.
 We would bring out tools, music, and work together as a family.
 The memories and experience — priceless.

-Extra features and design touches
+Extra features and design touches on the coop

 Here are some of the things we did to personalize our backyard coop: